maffinyep/seranade-docs/readme.md

 When a `Ticket` is available both `IMT` and `IIT` will be notified.

 `IMT` can set a default set of credentials into `HomeGW` equipment before the installation phase.
 Then `IIT` will collect `HomeGW` equipment and install it at the patient's house.
-Finally, `IIT` will set `I_NO` into the equipment (like a environment variable or anything similar).
+Finally, `IIT` will set `I_NO` into the equipment (like an environment variable or anything similar).

 It's also possible for `IMT` to pre-set on `HomeGW` equipment the `PID` instead of a set of default credentials, but the equipment should be customized for each patient before installation.
 Letting the `IIT` set `I_NO` during installation will make it possible to interchange equipment without regard to who's gonna use it.